-While stress analysis and supporting considerations it is always a better engineering practice to provide line stops or axial stops or anchors at the neutral point of the straight portion of the piping.
+While stress analysis and supporting considerations it is always a better engineering practice to provide line stops or axial stops or pipe anchors at the neutral point of the straight portion of the piping.
 It is believed that at the neutral point, thermal movement is zero and frictional resistance equalizes from both sides of the piping system.
-In such a scenario, the frictional forces cancel out as forces are positive at one side and negative at the other.
-Also as there is no thermal movement, there will be zero axial loads due to temperature effect.
+In such a scenario, the frictional forces cancel out as forces are positive on one side and negative on the other.
+Also as there is no thermal movement, there will be zero axial loads due to the temperature effect.
 So, the software will show zero anchor loads in such locations.

 Example of Zero Anchor Loads

-For example, In the following symmetric system with two U-shape loops as shown in Fig. 1, The leg length on both sides of the intermediate anchor is equal.
+For example, In the following symmetric system with two U-shape loops, as shown in Fig. 1, The leg length on both sides of the intermediate anchor is equal.
 Thus the intermediate anchor node 11 becomes a neutral point.